 The high-power output drivers include additional circuitry to avoid artifacts on the audio output during power-on and power-off transient conditions.
-The user should first program the type of output configuration being used in Page-0/Reg-14, to allow the device to select the optimal power-up scheme to avoid output artifacts.
-The power-up delay time for the high-power output drivers is also programmable over a wide range of time delays, from instantaneous up to four seconds, using Page-0/Reg-42.
+The user should first program the type of output configuration being used in page 0, register 14 to allow the device to select the optimal power-up scheme to avoid output artifacts.
+The power-up delay time for the high-power output drivers is also programmable over a wide range of time delays, from instantaneous up to 4 s, using page 0, register 42.

 When these output drivers are powered down, they can be placed into a variety of output conditions based on register programming.
-If lowest power operation is desired, then the outputs can be placed into a 3-state condition, and all power to the output stage is removed.
+If lowest-power operation is desired, then the outputs can be placed into a high-impedance state, and all power to the output stage is removed.
 However, this generally results in the output nodes drifting to rest near the upper or lower analog supply, due to small leakage currents at the pins.
-This then results in a longer delay requirement to avoid output artifacts during driver power-on.
-In order to reduce this required power-on delay, the TLV320AlC31 includes an option for the output pins of the drivers to be weakly driven to the V{CM} level they would normally rest at when powered with no signal applied.
-This output V{CM} level is determined by an internal bandgap voltage reference, and thus results in extra power dissipation when the drivers are in power-down.
-However, this option provides the fastest method for transitioning the drivers from power-down to full power operation without any output artifact introduced.
+This then results in a longer delay requirement to avoid output artifacts during driver power on.
+In order to reduce this required power-on delay, the TLV320AIC3105 includes an option for the output pins of the drivers to be weakly driven to the VCM level they would normally rest at when powered with no signal applied.
+This output VCM level is determined by an internal bandgap voltage reference, and thus results in extra power dissipation when the drivers are in power down.
+However, this option provides the fastest method for transitioning the drivers from power down to full-power operation without any output artifact introduced.

-The device includes a further option that falls between the other two: while it requires less power drawn while the output drivers are in power-down, it also takes a slightly longer delay to power-up without artifacts than if the bandgap reference is kept alive.
-In this alternate mode, the powered-down output driver pin is weakly driven to a voltage of approximately half the DRVDD supply level using an internal voltage divider.
-This voltage will not match the actual VCM of a fully powered driver, but due to the output voltage being close to its final value, a much shorter power-up delay time setting can be used and still avoid any audible output artifacts.
-These output voltage options are controlled in Page-0/Reg-42.
+The device includes a further option that falls between the other two-although it requires less power drawn while the output drivers are in power down, it also takes a slightly longer delay to power up without artifact than if the bandgap reference is kept alive.
+In this alternate mode, the powered-down output driver pin is weakly driven to a voltage of approximately half the DRVDD1/2 supply level using an internal voltage divider.
+This voltage does not match the actual VCM of a fully powered driver, but due to the output voltage being close to its final value, a much shorter power-up delay time setting can be used and still avoid any audible output artifacts.
+These output voltage options are controlled in page 0, register 42.

-The high-power output drivers can also be programmed to power up first with the output level control in a highly-attenuated state, then the output driver will automatically slowly reduce the output attenuation to reach the desired output level setting programmed.
-This capability is enabled by default but can be enabled in Page-0/Reg-40, D1-D0.
+The high-power output drivers can also be programmed to power up first with the output level (gain) control in a highly attenuated state; then the output driver automatically reduces the output attenuation slowly to reach the programmed output gain.
+This capability is enabled by default but can be disabled in page 0, register 40.